assemblee-virtuelle/semapps/website/docs/middleware/crypto/verifiable-credentials.md

 ## Challenge Service

 The Challenge Service is used to create and validate challenges.
-Challenges are used to prevent replay attacks by ensuring that each request is unique.
+Challenges are used to prevent replay attacks when presenting a VP, by ensuring that each request is unique.

 ### `crypto.vc.presentation.challenge.create`